virt-lightning/virt-lightning/README.md

 ## **vl down**

-Destroy all the VM managed by Virt-Lightning.
+Destroy all the VMs managed by Virt-Lightning.

 ## **vl start**